theorangepotato/programming-languages-2019/exercises.md

 - Give small examples of reductions for each of `min`, `max`, `sort`, `insert`.
 - Discuss the properties of termination, confluence, unique normal forms in this example.
 - In what sense, if at all, is it appropriate to consider `min`, `max`, `sort`, `insert` as functions?
 Your answer should make use of what we learned about syntax and semantics.
+- Compare this example with the implentation of `sort` in Assignment 1.
+What are the similarities and what are the differences?
+Make two lists summarising your observations.

 ---

-## Term Rewriting Systems

-#### The basic examples as TRSs

-Review the [Basic Examples](https://hackmd.io/_Ut9-vaCSsOpn9UFPf6agw#Basic-examples) above and describe them in terms of TRSs.
-What are the signature, variables and equations? [^signature]

-### Exercise on TRSs (blog)

-Choose a simple algorithm and formulate it as a rewriting system as in the exercise on sorting above. *Write a blog post about it.* Add in as much as you want and can of the material we learned so far, including the lectures on [TRSs](https://hackmd.io/s/BJLCzAKnQ).

----

 ## Termination

-(The termination exercises are taken from Baader-Nipkow.)
+(The termination exercises are taken from the book by Baader and Nipkow.)

 **Exercise:** Show that whatever the test `<TEST>` the program below